SteveBarnett/Remixing/_thinking/psychopolitics.md

 - The homines sacri of today have not been shut out of the system – they have been shut into the system.
 - neoliberalism, a further development – indeed, a mutated form – of capitalism, is not primarily concerned with ‘the biological, the somatic, the corporal’.
 It has discovered the psyche as a productive force.
 This psychic turn – that is, the turn to psychopolitics – also connects with the mode of operation of contemporary capitalism.
 - Now, productivity is not to be enhanced by overcoming physical resistance so much as by optimizing psychic or mental processes.
 Physical discipline has given way to mental optimization.
-- As an ‘entrepreneur of himself’,13 the neoliberal achievement-subject engages in auto-exploitation willingly – and even passionately.
+- As an ‘entrepreneur of himself’, the neoliberal achievement-subject engages in auto-exploitation willingly – and even passionately.
 The self-as-a-work-of-art amounts to a beautiful but deceptive illusion that the neoliberal regime maintains in order to exhaust its resources entirely.
 - Under neoliberalism, the technology of power takes on a subtle form.
 It does not lay hold of individuals directly.
 Instead, it ensures that individuals act on themselves so that power relations are interiorized – and then interpreted as freedom.

 ### 6. Healing as Killing